eejazishaq/qhlc/docs/CONTEXT.md

 - Keep all logic for profile/registration modular for reuse
 - Version control schema using Supabase Migrations or CLI
 - All uploads (certificates, gallery) go to respective buckets
+- Banner images should be optimized for web (recommended: 1200x400px)
+- Banner carousel auto-rotates every 5 seconds with manual navigation controls

 ---